 Learn everything about Chateau La Conseillante Pomerol with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn all the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Conseillante History, Overview

-Wine was being produced and marketed by what we now know of as La Conseillante by 1756, making the property one of the first estates in Pomerol.
+Wines were already being produced and marketed by what we now know of as La Conseillante by 1756, making the property one of the first estates in Pomerol.
 On the passing of Madame Conseillan, the estate passed to the Despoujal family.
 The Nicolas family bought Chateau La Conseillante in 1871 from the Leperche family.

 The Nicolas family were well established in Bordeaux as they already owned a thriving Bordeaux l negociant company, Nicolas Freres.
-The company was located in Libourne, which is only a stones throw from Pomerol.
+The company was located in Libourne, which is only a stone’s throw from Pomerol.

 Together, they are the 4th and 5th generations of the Nicolas family to run Chateau La Conseillante.
-Currently, many of the day to day responsibilities for Chateau La Conseillante are handled by Jean Valmy Nicolas.
+Currently, many of the day-to-day responsibilities for Chateau La Conseillante are handled by Jean Valmy Nicolas.

-Chateau La Conseillante is a stunning looking Bordeaux wine bottle.
-Due to its unique, trademark, bright purple colored capsule, a bottle of Chateau La Conseillante is easy to see in a cellar.
+Chateau La Conseillante is a stunning-looking Bordeaux wine bottle.
+Due to its unique, trademark, bright purple-colored capsule, a bottle of Chateau La Conseillante is easy to see in a cellar.
 The purple color was chosen to represent the vibrant hue of the wine and to highlight the unique, often present aromas of violets in the perfume.

 The wine label of the Nicolas family pictures a shield along with a silver border that surrounding the letter “N”.
 The original design for the label of Chateau La Conseillante was created in 1871, the same year the family purchased the estate.

-In 1971, Chateau La Conseillante was completely renovated and modernized with the addition of temperature controlled, stainless steel tanks.
+In 1971, Chateau La Conseillante was completely renovated and modernized with the addition of temperature-controlled, stainless steel tanks.
 There were among the first of their kind in the Pomerol appellation.
 Until the 2000 vintage, the family members who owned Chateau La Conseillante were responsible for the vineyards and the wine-making.

-This changed the following year with the 2001 vintage when the estate hired the young, hard working and talented, Jean-Michel Laporte.
+This changed the following year with the 2001 vintage when the estate hired the young, hard-working and talented, Jean-Michel Laporte.
 One of the first major changes that took place at that time was to lower their yields, which clearly helped with the consistency and with the level of quality in their wines.

 Jean Michel Laporte was placed in charge of Chateau La Conseillante in 2003.
 Michel Rolland was brought in as their consultant in 2013.
 Jean-Michel Laporte departed La Conseillante in 2015 and was replaced by Marielle Cazaux, the former director of neighboring Chateau Petit Village.